 - US healthcare investment fund Capital Royalty on its equity investment in New Zealand-based AFT Pharmaceuticals

-- the New Zealand Treasury on the sell down of part of the Crown's stake in Air New Zealand for $365m, as part of the Government Share Offers programme
+- Treasury on the sell down of part of the Crown's stake in Air New Zealand for $365m, as part of the Government's share offer programme

 - Foodstuffs Wellington on its merger with Foodstuffs Auckland to form New Zealand's largest retail grocery operation

-Audit Oversight Committee of the New Zealand’s Financial Markets Authority
+- Member of Audit Oversight Committee of the Financial Markets Authority.

-of the New Zealand Stock Exchange's Market Surveillance Panel
+- Former member of the New Zealand Stock Exchange's Market Surveillance Panel.

 - Former Chair of the Chapman Tripp Board.